iambumblehead/ubports-little-webapp/README.md

 #### Test a .click package!

 One of the best ways to test your .click package is to install it on a device.
-[Install adb][0] if you haven't done that already, then turn on your device and plug and usb-connect it.
+[Install adb][0] if you haven't done that already, then turn on your device and and usb-connect it.
+Be sure that "Developer mode" is enabled (System Settings > About > Developer mode).

 ```bash
 $ adb push ubports-little-webapp_1.0.0_all.click /tmp # copy to the device